-Rice 360°: Institute for Global Health Technologies is partnering with the University of Malawi to improve healthcare through invention by replicating the success of Rice's award-winning, engineering education programs for global health and by promoting shared innovation between students at the two campuses.
+Rice 360°: Institute for Global Health Technologies is partners in Malawi and Tanzania to improve healthcare through invention by replicating the success of Rice's award-winning, engineering education programs for global health and by promoting shared innovation between students across our campuses.

 Our goal is to improve health care through invention by building and sustaining an international cadre of innovation leaders.
 We aim to make a sustained impact on the health in the developing world by training engineers who can identify practical new technological challenges, infuse engineering skills with entrepreneurial thinking, and work across geographic and disciplinary boundaries with clinical, engineering and business partners.

-The Lemelson-funded program will allow Malawi Polytechnic's new bioengineering degree program to replicate some of the best features of Rice's award-winning global health program.
+The bioengineering degree programs at The Poly, MUST and DIT have engaged with Rice 360° to replicate some of the best features of Rice's award-winning global health program.
 For example, Rice offers formal design courses that allow undergraduates to work on client-sponsored design projects related to global health.
-Those courses are supported by Rice's Oshman Engineering Design Kitchen, a unique undergraduate design studio with the necessary equipment and supplies to create and evaluate technical prototypes.
+And those courses are supported by Rice's Oshman Engineering Design Kitchen, a unique undergraduate design studio with the necessary equipment and supplies to create and evaluate technical prototypes.

-Throughout the design process, students will be mentored by clinicians, professional engineers, industrial designers and business leaders.
+The Rice-Malawi-Tanzania partnership also fosters an innovation ecosystem through a multi-lateral exchange program that brings together students in Houston, Blantyre and Dar es Salaam .
+Students from across these institutions work collaboratively to develop technology prototypes that respond to challenges in providing hospital-based care.
+Throughout the design process, students are mentored by clinicians, professional engineers, industrial designers and business leaders.
 This hands-on approach fosters entrepreneurial thinking and helps students make the leap from a promising prototype to a sustainable product that can directly impact lives.